codecapsules-io/codecapsules-docs/docs/tutorials/redis_queue.md

         worker.work()
 ```

-This worker connects to our Redis server, and when run creates a worker linked to our Redis queue.
-The worker will listen to the queue, and wehn jobs are added it will perform the tasks in the queue one at a time.
+This worker connects to our Redis server, and when run, creates a worker linked to our Redis queue.
+The worker will listen to the queue, and when jobs are added, it will perform the tasks in the queue one at a time.

-## Add Styling for the HTML
+## Adding Styling for the HTML

 The two HTML pages we have created so far use some Bootstrap styling that you can see linked in the head of the file.

-Flask requires a particular file structure for static file.
-In the queue_app folder create a folder called `static`.
+Flask requires a particular file structure for static files.
+In the `queue_app` folder, create a folder called `static`.
 In the `static` folder, create a file called `styles.css` and paste in the following lines of code:

 ```css
 .jumbotron{